LouiByrdziak/cloudcache-mac/docs/reports/network-analysis-2025-11-28.md

 **The core issue:** Both applications are attempting to utilize the **198.18.0.0/15** IP range (RFC 2544 Benchmark/CGNAT space) for their internal traffic interception mechanisms.
 This overlap creates a routing blackhole where DNS resolves to a "Fake IP" that the operating system cannot correctly route back to the appropriate tunnel.

-**Recommendation:** Immediately reconfigure Clash to stop using `fake-ip` mode or shift its Fake-IP range, and configure Cloudflare Split Tunnels to bypass Clash traffic.
+**Recommendation:** Configure Cloudflare Zero Trust to **Exclude** the specific IP ranges used by Clash (Fake-IP and DNS listeners) to allow both tunnels to coexist peacefully.

 ---